opentelekomcloud-docs/cloud-container-engine/umn/source/nodes/removing_a_node.rst

 Scenario
 --------

-Removing a node from a cluster in CCE will re-install the node OS and clear CCE components on the node.
+Removing a node from a cluster will re-install the node OS and clear CCE components on the node.

-Removing a node will not delete the server (ECS) corresponding to the node.
+Removing a node will not delete the server corresponding to the node.
 You are advised to remove nodes at off-peak hours to avoid impacts on your services.

-After a node is removed from the cluster, the node is still running and incurs fees.
+After a node is removed from the cluster, the node is still running.

 Notes and Constraints
 ---------------------

--  Nodes can be removed only when the cluster is in the Available or Unavailable state.
+-  Nodes can be removed only when the cluster is in the **Available** or **Unavailable** state.
--  A CCE node can be removed only when it is in the Active, Abnormal, or Error state.
+-  A CCE node can be removed only when it is in the **Active**, **Abnormal**, or **Error** state.
 -  A CCE node in the Active state can have its OS re-installed and CCE components cleared after it is removed.
 -  If the OS fails to be re-installed after the node is removed, manually re-install the OS.
 After the re-installation, log in to the node and run the clearance script to clear CCE components.
-For details, see :ref:`Handling Failed OS Reinstallation <cce_01_0338__section149069481111>`.
+For details, see :ref:`Handling Failed OS Reinstallation <cce_10_0338__section149069481111>`.

 Precautions
 -----------